aveb/CatAppLevelset/README.md

 3. Code and commit your changes.
 4. Push to the branch: `git push origin USERNAME/new-feature`
 5. Create a pull request for your branch

+## Acknowledgments

+Many thanks to my wife and two cats for their unconditional support!